nais/doc/deployment/deploy.md

 The deploy job checks out the source code, creates a template variable file with the Docker image name and tag, and uses the _NAIS deploy GitHub action_ to create a deployment in the `dev-fss` cluster.

-Note the `version.sh` script, which creates a version based on the current date and Git ref.
-You can use whatever version scheme you want.
-The example here is based on the following script and creates a version tag similar to `2019-11-13-abcdef`.

-The provided `nais.yaml` file serves as a minimal example, to illustrate the use of the template variables `image` and `tag`.
-The contents of these variables are injected from the ad-hoc `vars.yaml` file, created by the workflow.

-{% code-tabs %}
-{% code-tabs-item title=".github/workflows/deploy.yaml" %}
 ```yaml
 name: Build, push, and deploy